tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * More importantly, you get access to cloud computing resources, including RAM, memory, and Google's proprietary hardware solution for deep learning-Tensor Processor Units (TPUs).

-Navigate to the [Colab website](https://colab.research.google.com), slack out the URL to students, and explain the following points about Colaboratory to students:
+Navigate to the [Colab website](https://colab.research.google.com), slack out the URL to students, and explain the following points about Colab to students:

 * To use Colab, students will need a Google account.